vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 271

 This smrti quotes Usanas himself, also Manu, Bhrgu (Bhrguputra III ), Prajapati and speaks of dharmaśāstras, Puranas, Mimārsā, Vedanta, Pāñcarātras, Kāpālikas and Pāśupatas.
-Numerous verses from the Manusmộti are found in it (e. g.
+Numerous verses from the Manusmṛti are found in it (e. g.
 Manu II.
 42, 49, 50, 125 ) and occur in the first chapter alone.
 There is a brief prose passage towards the end of the 9th chapter.
 It speaks of Kāpālikas, Pāśupatas and atheists together ( 1).
 525 ).

-None of these smộtis in verse contains the passages in verse on vyavahāra ascribel to Ušauas that occur in the Mitākṣarā, Smrticandrikā and other works.
+None of these smṛtis in verse contains the passages in verse on vyavahāra ascribel to Ušauas that occur in the Mitākṣarā, Smrticandrikā and other works.

 The Mit. (on Yāj.
 III.
 260 ) and Aparārka (e. g. p.
 158, 192, 255 ) contain prose passages ascribed to Usanas and the same works contain numerous verses ascribed to Usanas, most of which are not found in the two smrtis in Jivananda.
 Some of the verses in Apararka ascribed to Ušanas are found in the Aušanasasmrti (e. g.
 Aparūrka p.
 418 'kuryād-abaraḥ śrād dham’is Jivananda I. p.
 521 ).